jncraton/artificial-intelligence-cpsc3520/lectures/02-foundations.md

 - Date back hundreds or thousands of years in their most basic form
 - Can determine results by following rules
-- Appear to be wholly different than our own minds
+- **Appear** to be entirely different than our own minds
-- Can solve many of the same problem, such as multiplication
+- Can solve many of the same problems, such as multiplication

 Dualism
 -------